saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 ### Matching on the Result

 Let's start off creating an example function that returns a Result.
-In the example function, we check whether a string contains a minimum amount of characters.
+In the example function, we check whether a string contains a minimum number of characters.
 The function is the following:

 ```rust
 fn check_length(s: &str, min: usize) -> Result<&str, String> {